-Coralline lethal orange disease is found in the Pacific and could have devastating consequences for Lithothamnion coralloides.
-However, this disease was not known to be in Europe (Birkett et al., 1998a) and 'No evidence' of the effects of diseases and pathogens on Lithothamnion coralloides could be found.
+Coralline lethal orange disease is found in the Pacific and could have devastating consequences for Phymatolithon calcareum.
+However, this disease was not known to be in Europe (Birkett et al., 1998a) and 'No evidence' of the effects of diseases and pathogens on Phymatolithon calcareum could be found.

-Removal of target species

-Q: High A: High C: Medium
+Removal of target None Very Low High species Q: High A: High C: Medium Q: High A: Medium C: High Q: High A: Medium C: Medium

-Lithothamnion coralloides can be sold dried as a soil additive but is also used in animal feed, water filtration systems, pharmaceuticals, cosmetics and bone surgery.
-Maerl beds containing Lithothamnion coralloides are dredged for scallops (found in high densities compared with other scallop habitats) where extraction efficiency is very high.
-This harvesting has serious detrimental effects on the diversity, species richness and abundance of maerl beds (BIOMAERL team, 1999).
+Phymatolithon calcareum can be sold dried as a soil additive but is also used in animal feed, water filtration systems, pharmaceuticals, cosmetics and bone surgery.
+Maerl beds containing Phymatolithon calcareum are dredged for scallops (found in high densities compared with other scallop habitats) where extraction efficiency is very high.
+This harvesting has serious detrimental effects on the diversity, species richness and abundance of maerl beds (Hall-Spencer & Moore, 2000c).

 Within Europe, there is a history of the commercial collection and sale of maerl.
-Two notable sites from western Europe from which maerl was collected were off the coast of Brittany, where 300,000 - 500,000 t / annum were dredged (Blunden, 1991), and off Falmouth Harbour in Cornwall where extraction was around 20,000 t / annum (Martin, 1994; Hall-Spencer, 1998).
-However, maerl extraction was banned in the Fal in 2005 (Hall-Spencer et al., 2010).
+Two notable sites from western Europe, from which maerl was collected, were off the coast of Brittany, where 300,000 - 500,000 t / annum were dredged (Blunden, 1991), and off Falmouth harbour in Cornwall where extraction was around 20,000 t / annum (Martin, 1994; Hall-Spencer, 1998).
+However, maerl extraction was banned in the Fal in 2005 Hall-Spencer et al. (2010).

 Kamenos et al. (2003) reported that maerl grounds impacted by towed demersal fishing gears are structurally less heterogeneous than pristine, un-impacted maerl grounds, diminishing the biodiversity potential of these habitats.
-Birkett et al. (1998a) noted that although maerl beds subject to extraction in the Fal estuary exhibit a diverse flora and fauna, they were less speciesrich than those in Galway Bay, although direct correlation with dredging was unclear.
+Birkett et al. (1998a) noted that although maerl beds subject to extraction in the Fal estuary exhibit a diverse flora and fauna, they were less species-rich than those in Galway Bay, although direct correlation with dredging was unclear.
 Grall & Glemarec (1997; cited in Birkett et al., 1998a) reported few differences in biological composition between exploited and control beds in Brittany.
 Dyer & Worsfold (1998) showed differences in the communities present in exploited, previously exploited and unexploited areas of maerl bed in the Fal Estuary but it was unclear if the differences were due to extraction or the hydrography and depth of the maerl beds sampled.
 In Brittany, many of the maerl beds are subject to extraction (Grall & Hall-Spencer, 2003).
 For example, the clean maerl gravel of the Glenan maerl bank described in 1969 was degraded to muddy sand dominated by deposit feeders and omnivores within 30 years.
 Grall & Hall-Spencer (2003) noted that the bed would be completed removed within 50-100 years at the rates reported in their study.

 Sensitivity assessment.
-Maerl, including Lithothamnion coralloides, has historically been targeted for commercial collection.
-Lithothamnion coralloides has no ability to avoid removal, and therefore, resistance is assessed as 'None', and the resilience is assessed as 'Very low', and sensitivity is assessed as 'High'.
+Maerl, including Phymatolithon calcareum, has historically been targeted for commercial collection.
+Phymatolithon calcareum has no ability to avoid removal, and therefore, resistance is assessed as 'None', and the resilience is assessed as 'Very low', giving a sensitivity assessment of 'High'.